 Canon 5D Mark IV versus Nikon D750

-The Canon EOS 5D Mark IV and the Nikon D750 are two digital cameras that were announced, respectively, in August 2016 and September 2014.
+The Canon EOS 5D Mark IV and the Nikon D750 are two digital cameras that were revealed to the public, respectively, in August 2016 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Canon has a resolution of 30.1 megapixel, whereas the Nikon provides 24.2 MP.

 An illustration of the physical size and weight of the Canon 5D Mark IV and the Nikon D750 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark IV – represents the basis or 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 5D Mark IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is somewhat smaller (9 percent) than the Canon 5D Mark IV.
 Moreover, the D750 is markedly lighter (16 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.